IBM/ibm-cloud-functions-refarch-data-processing-message-hub/README.md

 ### Deploy with IBM Continuous Delivery

 [This approach sets up a continuous delivery pipeline that redeploys on changes to a personal clone of this repository](bx-cd/README.md).
-It may be of interest to setting up an overall software delivery lifecycle around Cloud Functions.
+It may be of interest to setting up an overall software delivery lifecycle around Cloud Functions that redeploys automatically when changes are pushed to a Git repository.

 ## License